takkun-mint/FallGuysTools/README.md

 <details>
     <summary>Details</summary>

+  ○ `2025.4.0.0 (16/04/2025 update)` <br>
+  ・ The sound effect can now be auditioned on the settings screen.
+Please refer to it when adjusting the volume. <br>
+  ・ Fall Guys can now receive content update updates even when it is not running. <br>
+  ・ With the update of the infrastructure system, an issue that was not working properly regarding the notification window in the lobby has been corrected. <br>
+  ・ Fixed a problem with the warning message that appears when incorrect reward information is received, where it appears in a completely unrelated area. <br>
+  ・ Fixed a problem in the course search tool where the contents of the search field would change when a round was loaded even if the Auto Update checkbox was unchecked. <br>
+  ・ Switched to external references for some text displayed in the point acquisition round and replaced the English text. <br>
+  ・ Fixed a problem in some team rounds in which a text indicating that the team would be eliminated at the end of the round was displayed. <br>
+  ・ In vs. rounds, a problem with incomplete text displayed when overtime occurs has been corrected. <br>
+  ・ In creative rounds under the LAP system, the position of the external display text showing the elapsed time has been changed. <br>
+  ・ The warning display indicating that the AFK function operates even though it is cleared on the Fall Guys side is now removed at the end of the round. <br>
+  ・ Fixed a problem in PlayerList where Squad members were not color-coded after the Squad was eliminated and before the round was switched. <br>
+  ・ Fixed a problem in SquadList where color-coded team information was displayed in the incorrect position when a player dropped out in the middle of a vs. round. <br>
+  ・ Changed program handling of all elements that use the Creative API.
+It should work more stably. <br>
+  ・ In the Squad survival round, the exclamation mark that appears in the External Display item when a team is in the elimination zone if it continues, was not being displayed correctly. <br>
+  ・ Fixed a problem that caused extreme slowdown of Tools when retrieving localization programs from some database side. <br>
+  ・ We have enhanced some functions of Tools.
+Please look forward to Tools now being able to display more information. <br>

   ○ `2025.3.0.0 (04/03/2025 update)` <br>
   ・ ".Net", the underlying system, was updated from version 6.0 to 9.0. <br>